-One of the most respected LL.M.'s to receive is in the area of tax law.
-Indeed, many firms make it almost a prerequisite that their tax attorneys have also gone on at some point in their careers to obtain an LL.M. in tax, regardless of whether their practice area is corporate and partnership tax, international tax, or even ERISA and employee benefits.
-Consequently, many graduating law students, particularly in this market and especially if they are not graduating from a top-tier law school, may find it useful to go right on for an extra year of study in order to have the added cachet and prestige of an LL.M. in tax.
+Not all LLM degrees are created equal.
+One of the most respected LLM to receive is in the area of tax law.
+Indeed, many firms make it almost a prerequisite that their tax attorneys have also gone on at some point in their career to obtain an LLM in tax, regardless of whether their practice area is corporate and partnership tax, international tax, or even ERISA and employee benefits.
+Consequently, many graduating law students, particularly in this market and especially if they are not graduating from a top tier law school, may find it useful to go right on for an extra year of study in order to have the added cache and prestige of an LLM in tax.

 Tax law is obviously not for everyone.
-But it is a specialty that will always be in demand, and many tax lawyers are capable of handling a number of transactional business matters in addition to their tax counseling and advisory work.
+But it is a specialty that will always be in demand and many tax lawyers are capable of handling a number of transactional business matters in addition to their tax counseling and advisory work.
 Very few corporate transactional lawyers can say the same for being able to also do the quite complicated tax aspects of a business deal.
-In the areas of ERISA and employee benefits law, because so few lawyers have this expertise, having an LL.M. makes them attractive candidates to virtually any quality law firm, even if they did not originally graduate from a top-tier law school.
+In the areas of ERISA and employee benefits law, so few lawyers have this expertise, that the added cache of an LLM makes them an attractive candidate to virtually any quality law firm, even if the attorney did not originally graduate from a top tier law school.